Skip to content

 Cluster-Wide GPU Overview

-To view all partitions and their associated features and gres_type values across all CHPC clusters (including both the general and protected environments), use:
+To view all partitions and their associated features (including their gres_type values) across all CHPC clusters (including both the general and protected environments), use this helpful SLURM alias shortcut :

 si2 -M all -a